-TERMINATION
+9. TERMINATION

-You may not copy, modify, sublicense, or distribute the Document except as expressly provided for under this License.
-Any other attempt to copy, modify, sublicense or distribute the Document is void, and will automatically terminate your rights under this License.
-However, parties who have received copies, or rights, from you under this License will not have their licenses terminated so long as such parties remain in full compliance.
+You may not copy, modify, sublicense, or distribute the Document except as expressly provided under this License.
+Any attempt otherwise to copy, modify, sublicense, or distribute it is void, and will automatically terminate your rights under this License.